Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Authentication

-Authenta’s API uses a secure, header-based authentication mechanism.
+Authenta's API uses a bearer token authentication mechanism.

 This page explains how to authenticate with the API and how authentication-related errors are returned.